Group delay and phase delay

-In signal processing, group delay and phase delay are delay times experienced by a signal's various frequency components when the signal passes through a linear time-invariant system (LTI), such as a microphone, coaxial cable, amplifier, loudspeaker, telecommunications system or ethernet cable.
-These delays are generally frequency dependent, which means that different frequency components experience different delays.
+In signal processing, group delay and phase delay are functions that describe in different ways the delay times experienced by a signal’s various sinusoidal frequency components as they pass through a linear time-invariant (LTI) system (such as a microphone, coaxial cable, amplifier, loudspeaker, communications system, ethernet cable, digital filter, or analog filter).

+These delays are sometimes frequency dependent, which means that different sinusoid frequency components experience different time delays.
 As a result, the signal's waveform experiences distortion as it passes through the system.
 This distortion can cause problems such as poor fidelity in analog video and analog audio, or a high bit-error rate in a digital bit stream.
-For a modulation signal (passband signal), the information carried by the signal is carried exclusively in the wave envelope.
-Group delay therefore operates only with the frequency components derived from the envelope.